Research Areas

 Activity 1 - Led by Dr. Dustin Isleifson and Dr. Nagissa Mahmoudi

-The objective of activity 1 is to conduct focused incubations at the Ocean and Sea Ice Mesocosm (OSIM) facility of the Churchill Marine Observatory to observe geophysical, petrochemical, and microbial genomic responses to oil spills, informing Activity 2 on appropriate genomic biomarkers for monitoring work.
+The objective of Activity 1 is to conduct focused incubations at the Ocean and Sea Ice Mesocosm (OSIM) facility of the Churchill Marine Observatory to observe geophysical, petrochemical, and microbial genomic responses to oil spills, informing Activity 2 on appropriate genomic biomarkers for monitoring work.
 Sub-activities include:

 1. Evaluating the efficacy of natural attenuation